miki151/keeperrl_wiki/Creature/Creature_Guide.md

 <img src="/keeperrl_wiki/Black_Dragon.png" title="fig:/keeperrlwiki/Black_Dragon.png" alt="/keeperrl_wiki/Black_Dragon.png" width="100" />
 ''Blind but telepathic, the Black Dragon hunts in darkness and brings it upon all it encounters.
 Absent telepathy of your own, your ranged units will have difficulty engaging this terror of the underground, so best to fight it in a confined space where your melee fighter can protect the rest of your people.
-Black Dragons make for fine converts, however, and their scales excel at protecting undead from the Sun's terror.
+Black Dragons make for fine converts, however, and their scales excel at protecting undead from the Sun's tyranny.

 [Black Market Guard](/keeperrl_wiki/Black_Market_Guard "wikilink")
 <img src="/keeperrl_wiki/Black_Market_Guard.png" title="fig:/keeperrlwiki/Black_Market_Guard.png" alt="/keeperrl_wiki/Black_Market_Guard.png" width="100" />